 The company has a presence in 8 states i.e. Rajasthan, Uttarakhand, Bihar, Chhattisgarh, Haryana, Uttar Pradesh, and Karnataka.
 Cement is sold by the company under the brands Shree Jung-Rodhak, Bangur, and RockStrong.

 Ambuja Cements was founded in 1983 by Suresh Kumar Neotia and Narotam Sekhsaria.
-The company is now part of Adani group as the conglomerate has acquired stake from The Holcim Group.
+The company is now part of the Adani group as the conglomerate has acquired a stake from The Holcim Group.

 Ambuja Cements has a cement capacity of 67.60 million tonnes.
 The company achieves this through its 6 integrated cement manufacturing plants and 8 cement grinding units across the country.

 What set Ambuja cement apart from other companies in the industry was it became the first to build a captive port and have its own fleet of ships to transport cement.

 The company however does not only manufacture cement but also micro materials Ambuja Plus Roof Special. and Alccofine, Dirk Pozzocrete.